waris1hezb/MotionInput-UnityLibrary/README.md

 ---

-_Note: Ensure you follow these guidelines for smooth integration and functioning of the library._
+_Note: Ensure you follow these guidelines for smooth integration and functioning of the library.
+This library is currently not available on the Unity Package Manager.
+To use it, clone this repository and import it into your Unity project_